What is RCBC System

 The RCBC’s internal design is varied to provide a variety of features specific to each application.
 Material movement, retention, cascading, backflow, gas/solids contact, temperature control, compartments, reaction kinetics, and a variety of combustion conditions can be controlled to desired levels by varying the design features.

 The RCBC technology can provide high thermal efficiency by recovering much of the heat generated within the system.
 In most cases, the hot products of combustion (both gas and solids) are used to preheat the feed gases and/or solids.
 Due to its high contact efficiency and ease of adjustment, the RCBC can be readily controlled.
 Combustion conditions such as temperature and flue gas composition can be closely controlled.
-Feed variations can readily be compensated for and turndown can be accomplished without loss of control.
+Moisture content and fuel variability can be PLC control adjusted on the fly for consistent production results.